-The planned procurement and installation of the Electronic Fiscal Device (EFD) and Sales Data Controller (SDC) devices by the NBR must be accelerated in order to ensure effective implementation of the VAT and SD Act and augment revenue mobilisation.
+The planned procurement and installation of the Electronic Fiscal Device (EFD) and Sales Data Controller (SDC) devices by the NBR must be accelerated in order to ensure effective implementation of the VAT and supplementary duty (SD) Act and augment revenue mobilisation.
 It is to be anticipated that demands for incentives will be lined up and rise in view of COVID-19.
 The primary objective of all tax incentives should be to directly support the marginalised groups.
 The government must conduct proper cost-benefit analysis before devising any new provisions.
-Indeed, the government must be cautious and very selective in this regard, and should be restrained from all ad hoc provisions concerning tax incentives.
-Indeed, fiscal incentives provided should take cognisance the overall fiscal and monetary support measures in place with regard to particular groups of stakeholders and sectors.
-For example, corporate tax rate should be unchanged in view of the fact that a number of measures have already been taken in support of large entrepreneurs.
-Ministry of Finance has to release credible estimates of revenue forgone for all tax incentives, in a disaggregated manner.
+Indeed, the government must be cautious and very selective regarding the respective process, and should restrain all ad hoc provisions concerning tax incentives.
+Fiscal incentives provided should take into cognisance the overall fiscal and monetary support measures in place about particular groups of stakeholders and sectors.
+For example, corporate tax rate should be unchanged since a number of measures have already been taken in support of large entrepreneurs.
+MoF has to release credible estimates of revenue forgone for all tax incentives, in a disaggregated manner.

-Also, some of the existing provisions should be reviewed and discontinued if considered as being of low priority.
-The existing black money whitening facilities create moral hazards, discouraging honest taxpayers.
-CPD has highlighted this issue and made its stance clear in successive IRBDs.
+Also, some of the existing provisions should be reviewed and discontinued if considered to be of low priority.
+The existing black money whitening facilities create moral hazards, thereby discouraging honest taxpayers.
+CPD has highlighted this issue and made its stance clear in the successive IRBDs.
 This provision should not be continued in the next fiscal budget.
-Indeed, all types of tax evasions and illicit financial flows (IFF) will need to be curbed with a strong hand.
+Indeed, all types of tax evasions and illicit financial flows (IFF) will need to be curbed strongly.
 In view of the emergent situation, it is hoped that the government will strengthen its enforcement measures in this regard.
 As is known, Bangladesh loses a sizable amount of resources as a consequence of IFF.
 Coordinated efforts by several policy actors will be required to implement the National Strategy for Prevention of Money Laundering and Combating Financing of Terrorism (NSPMLCFT) 2019-21 in all areas concerning tax evasion and IFF.